 How to Clean a Rug at Home: The DIY Rug Cleaning Guide

-You’ve probably been told all your life that you can’t really “clean” a rug.
+You’ve probably been told all your life that true rug cleaning at home impossible.
 At best, the images that pop into your mind when you think about it are a bunch of colorful rugs hanging over a clothing wire getting beaten with one of those rug paddles.

 Rug paddles… What are those called again?
 No one knows because no one uses them anymore.